microlinkhq/www/src/pages/blog/proxy-capabilities.md

 date: '2021-06-07'
 ---

-All [Microlink Pro](#pricing) plans come with a built-in proxy layer called that does automatic proxy resolution & rotation based on the input URL.
+All [Microlink Pro](#pricing) plans come with a built-in proxy layer that does automatic proxy resolution and rotation based on the input URL.

 ## What's wrong with URLs

-The Internet is wild place, where every URL is different.
-That's especially an issue when you are doing things at scale.
+The Internet is a wild place where every URL is different.
+That's an issue especially when you are doing things at scale.

 ![](https://i.imgur.com/pVPDpao.png)